 The bill amends various sections of Florida Statutes to enhance election security and oversight, particularly focusing on absentee ballot processing and the management of election materials.
-It introduces the definition of "other election system," which includes any technology used in elections that can modify ballots or store critical data.
+It introduces a new definition for "other election system," which includes any technology that can modify or store critical election data.
 The Department of State is tasked with establishing security rules, including minimum standards for county canvassing boards.
-Key provisions include comprehensive chain of custody protocols for absentee ballots, the establishment of a hotline for reporting issues, and the requirement for political action committees to have poll watchers in polling areas.
-The bill also mandates that ballots returned by mail be tracked for auditing purposes and outlines strict security protocols for election materials, including the transportation of ballots by bipartisan teams.
+Key provisions include the requirement for detailed chain of custody forms for ballots, daily reviews of election reports by canvassing boards, and the establishment of secure ballot intake stations monitored by election officials.
+Additionally, the bill allows political action committees to designate poll watchers and mandates that ballots returned by mail be tracked for auditing purposes.

 Statutes affected: